Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Introduction

-A natural extension of the previous question is when does the $p$-primary Selmer group grow upon base-change.
+A natural extension of the previous question is the following: when does the $p$-primary Selmer group grow upon base-change?
 We address this question in Section \ref{Appendix}.
 First, we prove a result regarding the growth of the $p$-primary Selmer group of an elliptic curve $E_{/\Q}$ upon base-change up a $\Z/p\Z$-extension (see Proposition \ref{LKR}).
 This result gives a criterion for either the rank to jump, or the order of the Shafarevich--Tate group to increase upon base-change.
 It applies to all primes $p\geq5$ and the method relies on exploiting the relationship between Iwasawa invariants and the Euler characteristic.
-It is motivated by ideas from \cite{Raysujatha1, Raysujatha2}, as well as the use of Kida’s formula (Theorem \ref{thm: Kida formula}).
+It is motivated by ideas from \cite{Raysujatha1, Raysujatha2}, as well as the use of Kida's formula (Theorem \ref{thm: Kida formula}).
 This criterion is then used to show that the Selmer group becomes non-zero in a large family of $\Z/p\Z$-extensions.
+Given an elliptic curve $E_{/\Q}$ and a prime $p$, we set $E[p]$ to denote the $p$-torsion subgroup of $E(\bar{\Q})$.
+The residual representation at $p$ refers to the Galois representation

+on $E[p]$.
 More precisely, we can prove the following result. \begin{lthm} Let $p\geq 5$ be a fixed prime and $E_{/\Q}$ be an elliptic curve with good ordinary reduction at $p$.
-Suppose that the image of the residual representation is surjective, the $p$-primary Selmer group over $\Q$ is trivial, and $\mu(E/\Q)=\lambda(E/\Q)=0$.
+Suppose that the image of the residual representation is surjective, the $p$-primary Selmer group over $\Q$ is trivial, and $\mu_p(E/\Q)=\lambda_p(E/\Q)=0$.
 Then, there is a set of primes of the form $q\equiv 1\pmod p$ with density at least $\frac{p}{(p-1)^2(p+1)}$ such that the $p$-primary Selmer group becomes non-trivial in the unique $\Z/p\Z$-extension contained in $\Q(\mu_q)$. \end{lthm}

 However, we remark that this method is unable to distinguish between jumps in rank and jumps in the order of the Shafarevich--Tate group.
 These methods are currently being refined by the third named author, and in a subsequent paper, will be applied to a large number of problems in Diophantine stability and arithmetic statistics.